StrumTracks sample libraries are produced in the SFZ format to make our products as accessible as possible.

 The FLAC Audio File Format

-The audio files used in StrumTracks instruments are in the FLAC (Free Lossless Audio Codec) format.
+The audio files used in some StrumTracks instruments are in the FLAC (Free Lossless Audio Codec) format.
 It is a lossless* compressed format that enables the sample library to take up much less memory on your computer, however you still need a reasonable amount of RAM (Random Access Memory) because the SFZ player uncompresses the FLAC files as it plays them.

 *What is a lossless compressed format?